Ants invading house

 Ant Trails and Foraging

 One of the most visible signs of an ant infestation are ant trails.
-Most commonly, these trails form the route between food sources and the ants nest.
+Most commonly, these trails form the route between food sources and the ant nest.
 So observing a consistent flow of ants moving along the same path indicates an established trail to a nearby colony.
-Ants are attracted to sweet, sticky, or greasy food residues, so seeing them in your pantry or on countertops is also clear indicator.
+Ants are attracted to sweet, sticky, or greasy food residues, so seeing them in your pantry or on countertops is also a clear indicator.

 Ant Nests

-Damage to Building or Plants
+Damage to Buildings or Plants

 Various ways ants cause damage exist.
 For example, carpenter ants are able to burrow into wood to create their nests, which can weaken structures and lead to costly repairs.
 Look for small piles of wood shavings or sawdust-like material, which can be a sign of carpenter ant activity.
 Additionally, some species might damage plants in your garden or farm.